drewblessing/paste/README.md

 You can see a demo at [http://paste.drewblessing.com:8080/](http://paste.drewblessing.com:8080/)

-NOTE: Date is purged every 10 minutes.
+NOTE: Data is purged every 10 minutes.
 This is not meant to be used as a public service for real pastes - it's a demo only.
 Also, I do not monitor this service to make sure it's up.
 If you find that you cannot access the demo please let me know - @drewblessing on Twitter.